claraqin/neonMicrobe/README.md

 The **Process ([16S](https://people.ucsc.edu/~claraqin/process-16s-sequences.html)/[ITS](https://people.ucsc.edu/~claraqin/process-its-sequences.html)) Sequences** and **[Add Environmental Variables to 16S Data](https://people.ucsc.edu/~claraqin/add-environmental-variables-16s.html)** vignettes demonstrate how to process the NEON data inputs into useful sample-abundance tables with accompanying environmental data.

-By default, output data from `neonMicrobe` is downloaded into the `outputs/` directory.
+By default, output data from `neonMicrobe` is written to the `outputs/` directory.

 ```
 ─ outputs